apache/servicecomb-samples/java-chassis-samples/bmi/README.md

 # Body Mass Index(BMI) Calculator Microservice Demo

+Check this [document](https://docs.servicecomb.io/java-chassis/zh_CN/featured-topics/application-bmi/) for details explanations about this demo.

 ## Architecture of BMI Calculator
 There are two microservices in this demo.
 * Webapp (API Gateway)